The number of inversions of permutations with fixed shape: Preliminaries and Summary of Results

 \end{enumerate} \end{theorem}

 Minimal permutations are also known as {\em layered permutations}~\cite{Bona1999}.
 For example, $(2,1 \,|\, 3\, |\, 6,5,4\, |\, 8,7)$ is a minimal permutation for the shape $\lambda = (4,3,1)$ corresponding to the permutation $c = (2,1,3,2)$ of $\lambda' = (3,2,2,1)$.
-We place dividing bars between various blocks for ease of reading.
-As has been noted previously, minimal permutations are involutions.
+We place dividing bars between various blocks for ease of reading. {As can be seen from the characterization in \textit{(3)} above,} minimal permutations are involutions.

 We are interested in the case where $\Delta$ is positive.
 Let us first look at the case when $M=1$.
 Then $k=m_1 =1$ and $t_1 = n$ and $\lambda' = \langle 1^n \rangle$.
 Since $\lambda = (n)$ consists of a single row, there is exactly one permutation which has that shape by the RS correspondence, namely the identity permutation with inversion number 0.
 Therefore